aceliwang/potatopsych/Practice - PsychScene Videos.md

   - Discussion with family regarding their concerns
   -

 ### MEQ 4.3 Father wants Omar to have more intervention and feels that not enough is being done for him.
 He has read about IPSRT and wants to find out how this would be helpful for Omar.
 Describe what it is and how it might benefit the patient.
+(4-6 marks)

 > - Structure
 >  - Define IPSRT